laboon/CS1699_Fall2018/deliverables/1/deliverable1.md

 4. I recommend that Work on getting the happy path (i.e. `test_blockchain.txt` which has no errors) to work, and just throw an exception if you hit a problem.
 Then go back and ensure that you handle errors appropriately.
 5. Note that keys will often look similar (starting with `3081f...`) because each key consists of everyything you need to re-generate it including internal settings of the cryptographic functions.
 When comparing keys, I recommend you look at the last few (say, 4) hexits (hexadecimal digits).

-## Turning the Assignment In

-You will turn in a sheet to me (see Format, below) and create your code and upload it to a repository on GitHub.

-The repository you create should be private.
-Usernames `laboon` (the instructor) and `TBD` (the TA) should be added as collaborators.
-The code should be entirely on the master branch.
-Aside from the code, the only files in the repository should be the optional `README.md` file and .gitignore files.
-There should be no IDE files lying around and I should be able to compile the program with a simple `javac *.java`.
-Do not turn in an assignment where I will have to modify the classpath, include .jar files or other libraries, etc. Do not turn in an assignment using Gradle, ant or other build control system.

-You will need to have an account on GitHub and be able to create private repositories.
-If you cannot create a private repository on GitHub, please sign up for a Student Developer Pack at https://education.github.com/.
-The Student Developer Pack is free and will give you the ability to create private repositories as well as other benefits.

-### Format
-Please hand in a printed-out (hardcopy) cover page with:
-* The name of the project ("CS1699 Deliverable 1: StringCoin")
-* Your name
-* Your GitHub usernames
-* A link to your private repository on GitHub with the Java files

 ## Public/Secret Keys